-If no CP can be transferred – for example in the case of some doctoral programs – the 3 ECTS CP should be seen as a guideline for the student’s workload and a certificate of attendance should be submitted to Erasmus Outgoing Student Support.
+If no recognition of ECTS is possible, for example in the case of some doctoral programs, the 3 ECTS should be seen as a guideline for the workload and a corresponding certificate should be submitted to the International Office.

-Information for Faculties: RWTH in the role of coordinatiing university
+Information for Faculties: RWTH in the role of coordinating university